renanbet/crud-application-docker-compose/README.md

 docker-compose up -d
 ```

-- Service build (not necessary on first time of compose up)
+- Build service (not necessary on first time of compose up)
 ```
 make build
 ```